 Hex Folk Market (http://www.hexfolkmarket.com) is here!
 Join our online market community in celebration of folk ways and sustainable living.
 Browse through our selection of international merchants or set up your own shop for free!

 * * * * * *

 Leather Bound Limited Edition of Issues #5–8 + CD!

-An edition of 13, and signed by the artisan (Jason Hovatter) and editors of Hex.
-One copy is very, very special (see photograph below).
+An edition of 13 (only 4 left!), and signed by the artisan (Jason Hovatter) and editors of Hex.

 All proceeds go to Hex Press to support its continued effort to provide folks with an excellent volunteer-based, community-supported, not-for-profit publication.

 Hex is putting out an initial call for Heathen Erotica.
 For a side project, not a regular issue.
 It will be published when we get enough material.

 Accepting submissions for stories, poetry, art, photography, recipes, whatever.
 You can submit under your own name or a nom de plume.
 The usual high standards of quality apply!
 IE: if it’s smut, it better be really good smut!

 A sacrifice was to be made for a good season

 and a third one in summer, for victory